OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A08.md

 Where the values for `webApiSiteName` and `webApiClientId` are copied from the file `ARMParameters.json`.

+Try visiting the App Source simulator, which is at https://<webAppSiteName>.azurewebsites.net; you should be able to log in using your tenant administrator account.
+Don't purchase a subscription yet, however!

-### Exercise n: Grant the Northwind Orders app permission to call the licensing service in Azure
+### Exercise 2: Grant the Northwind Orders app permission to call the licensing service in Azure

 In this exercise and the next, you will connect the Northwind Orders application to the sample licensing service you just installed.
 This will allow you to simulate purchasing the Northwind Orders application in the App Source simulator and enforcing the licenses in Microsoft Teams.